MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-high-loh-fragmentation.md

 ## Rule description

-The [.NET Garbage Collector (GC)](/dotnet/standard/garbage-collection/) puts large objects in a specific region of memory known as the [large object heap (LOH)](https://docs.microsoft.com/dotnet/standard/garbage-collection/large-object-heap).
+The [.NET Garbage Collector (GC)](/dotnet/standard/garbage-collection/) puts large objects in a specific region of memory known as the [large object heap (LOH)](/dotnet/standard/garbage-collection/large-object-heap).
 Because the LOH is not compacted, sometimes the LOH can be the source of fragmentation.

 ## How to investigate a warning

-Clicking on the "investigate" link will take you to the [Allocation](../profiling/dotnet-alloc-tool.md#allocation) view showing allocations grouped by heap type.
-Objects under the Large Object Heap node are contributing to the frequent GCs, consider reducing these allocations through reuse or pooling techniques.
+Click the **Investigate** link to go to the [Allocation](../profiling/dotnet-alloc-tool.md#allocation) view showing allocations grouped by heap type.
+Objects under the Large Object Heap node are contributing to the frequent GCs.
+Consider reducing these allocations through reuse or pooling techniques.